Are You Ready for #VanLife?

 - Walkways: Try not to have narrow walkways.
 It’s best to put the refrigerator toward the front of the van or closer to the kitchen cabinets.

 - Be Stealthy: Many get into this life just so they can stealth camp and park anywhere where cars can park.
 Put a partition wall instead of curtains for stealth camping when separating the front part of the van from the back part.
 Or cover the windshield and front windows with blackout curtains or some other material.
-There is a company with blackout curtains — just for van windows.
+There are several companies that make blackout curtains — just for van windows.

-- Bed: Try to replicate your home when making your bed or you might end up uncomfortable.
+- Bed: Try to replicate your home when making your bed or you might end up uncomfortable so invest in a good bed.

 Estimated Cost of a Van Build

-Most #ProfessionalVanBuilds can cost anywhere from $5000 to $10,000.
+Most #ProfessionalVanBuilds can cost anywhere from $5,000 to $10,000.
 However, you or a family can do this yourself at a much cheaper price.
-Watch the van build shows on youtube.com and find out how.
+Watch the van build shows on youtube.com or go to a van build in person.

 Here is just one estimate of a #VanBuild: